javitocor/Star-Wars-Catalogue/README.md

 # Star Wars Catalogue

->  A catalogue where users will find everything related to Star Wars, built with React&Redux.
+>  A catalogue where users will find everything related to Star Wars, user must be logged in to access the data.
+Built with React&Redux.

 Landing Page: